tom-seddon/beeblink/docs/git.md

   deleting BBC files via the shell you can end up with stale `.gitattributes` entries.
 This isn't usually a problem in practice though
+* the server pays no attention to `.gitignore`, and will update `.gitattributes` even if the folder and/or files in question are ignored
-* the server pays no attention to `.gitignore`, and always updates `.gitattributes` even if the files are already covered by a perfectly good `.gitattributes` file elsewhere
+* the server pays no attention to existing `.gitattributes` files, and will make the modifications even if the files would already be covered by a perfectly `.gitattributes` in some parent folder
 * the `.gitattributes` files in volume folders are owned by Beeblink, and not designed for editing.
 The server will blithely add and remove entries as it sees fit